 Event Summary

-How can you change attitudes around ASN and inclusion?
-We will explore how you can effectively meet the needs of all learners, including the most vulnerable.
-Learn how to implement the GIRFEC principles in practice and embed inclusion at the heart of your curriculum and school culture.
+How can attitudes towards ASN and inclusion be transformed?
+This event will explore how to meet the needs of all learners, particularly the most vulnerable.
+Learn how to implement GIRFEC principles in practice and embed inclusion at the heart of your curriculum and school culture.

 Don’t miss this opportunity to network, learn and be inspired by colleagues from across Scotland.